leoskywork/playreact101/README.md

   - a quick work around is to config IIS to redirect to home page (e.g /r101/) when have 404 error
   - sophisticated approach would be use hash history/browser history
     - [ref](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually)
+      - tried hash router (one of the answers from above link), it worked, but mass up the url
     - [ref2](https://github.com/jintoppy/react-training/blob/master/basic/node_modules/react-router/docs/guides/Histories.md#browserhistory)

 ---